-Site visits.
+- 1. Site visits.
 The COPS Office strategically selects award recipients based on a variety of risk factors to conduct site visits to ensure compliance with award terms and conditions.
-The purpose of site visits is threefold:
+The purpose of site visits is threefold: - i.
+To review for compliance with the terms and conditions of the award - ii.
+To review the recipient's community policing strategies - iii.
+To provide customer service and technical assistance

-- To review for compliance with the terms and conditions of the award - To review the recipient's community policing strategies - To provide customer service and technical assistance If selected, recipients will be notified in writing in advance with detailed instructions for how to prepare for the review of their COPS Office awards.
-This review is generally performed over a period of one or more days.
-Recipients will have an opportunity to resolve any identified noncompliance issues while on-site or, if necessary, following the site visit.
+If selected, recipients will be notified in writing in advance with detailed instructions for how to prepare for the review of their COPS Office awards.
+The site visit is generally performed over a period of one day (additional days may depend on the review of numerous awards).
+Compliance reviews will be conducted for active awards to address any noncompliance and/or administrative issues identified during the review.
+Recipients will have an opportunity to resolve any identified noncompliance and/or administrative issues while on-site or, if necessary, following the site visit.
 In addition, recipients will also have an opportunity to seek customer service and/or technical assistance on the implementation of their award.

-Enhanced Office-Based Grant Reviews (EOBGR).
+- 2. Enhanced Office-Based Grant Reviews (EOBGR).
 In lieu of a site visit, awards may be selected for an EOBGR conducted at the COPS Office via teleconference or video conference.
-EOBGRs serve as an alternative for conducting award monitoring reviews in support of the COPS Office's overall award monitoring strategy.
-The purpose of the EOBGR is threefold:
+EOBGRs serve as an alternative for conducting site visit reviews in support of the COPS Office's overall award monitoring strategy.
+The purpose of the EOBGR is threefold: - i.
+To review for compliance with the terms and conditions of the award - ii.
+To review the recipient's community policing strategies - iii.
+To provide customer service and technical assistance

-- 1. To review for compliance with the terms and conditions of the award - 2.
-To review the recipient's community policing strategies - 3.
-To provide customer service and technical assistance If selected, the recipient will be notified in writing in advance of any EOBGR of its COPS Office awards.
+If selected, the recipient will be notified in writing in advance of any EOBGR of its COPS Office awards.
 This review is generally performed over a one- to two-day period.
-Recipients will have an opportunity to resolve any identified noncompliance issues, if necessary, following the EOBGR interview.
-In addition, award recipients will also have an opportunity to seek customer service and/or technical assistance on the implementation of their award.
+Compliance reviews will be conducted for active awards to address any noncompliance and/or administrative issues identified during the review.
+In addition, award recipients will receive customer service and/or technical assistance on the implementation of their award.